kbooten/nightingale/readme.md

 # *Nightingale*

-*Nightingale* is a Chrome browser extension that injects literary pop-up ads (lines from Keats's five major odes of 1819) into the web.
+*Nightingale* is a Chrome browser extension that injects literary pop-up ads (lines from Keats's six major odes of 1819) into the web.

 The resonances between lines of Keats's verse and fragments of web-pages are painstakingly encoded as a series of 136 regular expressions, each itself a "close-reading" that tries to consider what echoes there may be between the line and web pages I might visit.
 For instance, web-text matching the regular expression: